minakshimohanty/Blindness-Detection/README.md

 # Results:

-In this project, I have implementd 3 deep learning models to help classify the images into different categories of diabetic retinopathy.
-The accuracy of the my model is 70%.
+In this project, I have implemented 3 deep learning models to help classify the images into different categories of diabetic retinopathy.
+The accuracy of my CNN model is 70%.
+The accuracy of VGG-19 is 62% and of Resnet50 is 72%.

 Future work in this project would involve using advances pre-processing and image augmentation techniques to achieve better accuracy.